luiscoco/AWS_Review_Session1/README.md

 ## 5. IAM Policies

-IAM Policies are the bedrock of strong IAM security.
-Understanding how the policies work and being able to interpret them is critical for success as an Architect and on the exam.
+IAM Policies are the bedrock of strong IAM security

+Understanding how the policies work and being able to interpret them is critical for success as an Architect and on the exam

-Identity Policies are IAM policies that are applied to identities.
-This can include both users as well as roles that users can assume.
-These are different than resource policies.
+**Identity Policies**: are IAM policies that are applied to identities

+This can include both users as well as roles that users can assume

+These are different than resource policies

-Implicit versus Explicit Allow/Deny: The default response to all requests is an Implicit Deny.
-This stance can be overridden by allowing the user access with a permissions policy – this grants the user access because it has been Explicitly Allowed.
-The same process can be done with an Explicit Deny policy.
-This will deny access regardless of the permissions the user might have.
+**Implicit versus Explicit Allow/Deny**: The default response to all requests is an Implicit Deny

+This stance can be overridden by allowing the user access with a permissions policy – this grants the user access because it has been Explicitly Allowed

+The same process can be done with an Explicit Deny policy

+This will deny access regardless of the permissions the user might have

-Resource Policies: unlike an identity-based policy, a resource-based policy specifies WHO (which principal) can access that resource.
+**Resource Policies**: unlike an identity-based policy, a resource-based policy specifies WHO (which principal) can access that resource

 The principals identified within a resource-based policy include accounts, IAM users, federated users, IAM roles, assumed-role sessions, or AWS services.

 Resource-based policies are attached to a resource.

 A policy samples: AWS Identity and Access Management (IAM) policy

 Enable/Disable Region (Specific to Hong Kong): So this allows enabling or disabling the Hong Kong (ap-east-1) region, and only that region.